Wednesday, May 19, 2010

 The Terrorists at 18 West 11th Street

-Such a group of terrorists was the Weatherman who took their name from a line in Bob Dylan's song Subterranean Homesick Blues: "You don't need a weatherman to know which way the wind blows."
+One such a group was the Weatherman, which took its name from a line in Bob Dylan's song "Subterranean Homesick Blues": "You don't need a weatherman to know which way the wind blows."
 An outgrowth of the radical SDS (Students for a Democratic Society), the Weatherman was organized in 1969.
-By March of 1970 they had executed a series of bombings across the nation.
+By March of 1970, its members had executed a series of bombings across the nation.
 And when, that month, five members gathered at 11 West 18th Street in Greenwich Village, the home of member Cathy Wilkerson's parents, the stage was set for disaster.

 When James and Audrey Wilkerson left for vacation in St. Kitts in March 1970, Cathy asked if she could use the house.
-On March 6, she and four other Weatherman members entered the house to begin assembling a bomb.
+On March 6, she and four other Weatherman members entered the basement to begin assembling a bomb.
 Their intended target was a military dance at Fort Dix, New Jersey as a protest against the Vietnam War.
-Unfortunately, no one of the group was educated in bomb-making.
+Unfortunately, no one among the group was educated in bomb-making.

 photo NY Daily News

-In 1978 Hardy sold the lot to David and Norma Langworthy who used Hardy's exterior design -- with changes that were acceptable to the Commission.
+In 1978 Hardy sold the lot to David and Norma Langworthy who used Hardy's exterior design--with changes that were acceptable to the Commission.
 The resulting rowhouse melds well into the flow of the block, even mimicking the original stoop, doorway and top-most floor; but fervently showing off its individuality with the abrupt, jutting angled parlor and second floors, and wide picture windows.
 Hardy's solution ties the house back to its origins but holds on to its important recent history.

 Cathy Wilkerson was arrested in 1980 and convicted of illegal possession of dynamite.
 Kathy Boudin was captured a year later after a gunfight with police following a failed Brink's Armored Car robbery.
-She pled guilty to felony murder and robbery.
+She pleaded guilty to felony murder and robbery.

-Pass by the wide parlor windows of 18 West 11th Street today and you will see a Paddington Bear staring back at you.
+Pass by the wide parlor level windows of 18 West 11th Street today and you will see a Paddington Bear staring back at you.
 He has stood in the window since the Langworthy's moved in over 30 years ago.
 The bear is always there, although his outfits change according to the season or weather.
 Only once has he had company.
 That day he appeared in a tuxedo with a female bear next to him in a wedding dress.
 A physician living on the block pointed the pair out to his girlfriend as they passed.
 Then he dropped to one knee and proposed.

 She accepted.